 Personal pension plans and stakeholder pension schemes

 Various institutions, such as banks, building societies and life assurance companies provide and administer personal pensions and stakeholder pension schemes.
 Your chosen organisation would invest your contributions and when you retire the investments are cashed in.
-The sum of money realised is used to buy retirement benefits from the insurance market and from April 2015 the money realised can be taken as cash (subject to tax as appropriate).
-Your benefits are therefore based on investment returns and are not guaranteed or linked to your earnings.
+The sum of money realised is used to buy retirement benefits from the insurance market.
+Since April 2015, the money realised can be taken as cash, subject to tax as appropriate.
+Your benefits are based on investment returns and are not guaranteed or linked to your earnings.
 The age from which you may receive them will vary according to the plan.

 Local Government Pension Scheme

-The Local Government Pension Scheme (LGPS) is a statutory, funded pension scheme.
+The Local Government Pension Scheme (L G P S) is a statutory, funded pension scheme.
 As such it is very secure because its benefits are defined and set out in law.

-Highlights of the LGPS are:
+Highlights of the L G P S are:

 a tax-free lump sum when you retire